Something in Greenwich Peninsula that isn’t the O2.

-It’s all free, and their exhibition space is genuinely huge, allowing for them to put on some of the city’s largest walk-through installations.
+NOW Gallery’s exhibition space is huge, allowing for them to put on some of the city’s largest walk-through installations.
 They typically put on five different shows a year, including three solo shows from the worlds of art, fashion, photography, and design.
 They tend to focus on up and coming artists – in fact, their mission statement is to “champion emerging designers and new schools of thought”, and helping them to “experiment with unusual exhibition and display formats”.
 Oh, and keeping it all free.

 Lydia Chan – Your Ship Has Landed © Charles Emerson

 Some of the shows they’ve produced before include:

 What I Like by Molly Goddard – here, the gallery saw several massively oversized dresses suspended from the ceiling on pulleys, such that their heights could be adjusted by the viewers.
 Then, visitors were invited to embroider, stitch, and sew as they pleased with the materials provided.

 Slices of Time by Emmanuelle Moureaux – the artist divided the gallery space with dozens of layers of hanging numbers in precisely 100 different shades of colour.
 Those layers, and gradually morphing colours, represent the natural ebb and flow of time itself in a vibrant, walk-through rainbow.

 Your Ship Has Landed by Lydia Chan – a colour-warping, shape-shifting, totally alien landscape to walk through, with a little AR to experience courtesy of digital artists Songyee Kim and Thibault Evrard.